bink81/stories/readme.txt

 This project uses Spring, Struts2, Hibernate (in-memory), and jetty to create reading stories.

 1. Prerequisites:
-Maven and Java
+Maven

 2. Execution
-After downloading the sources code, you may test is with:
+a) after downloading the source code, you may test is with:
 	mvn clean verify

-Then run with
+b) run the service on your local machine with:
 	mvn jetty:run
-and access in local url:
+c) access with url:
 	http://localhost:8080/stories/index.jsp

 3. TODO:
-- introduce sub-acts in stories
+- introduce acts inside stories
-- add pictures
+- add pictures and configurable graphics